-The SAM crew elbows their way into the packed Bow Edison venue and enjoys some fresh local shellfish on New Year’s Eve.
+The SAM crew elbows their way into the packed Bow Edison venue for local shellfish on New Year’s Eve.

 The notion that eating certain foods on New Year’s Day will bring you good luck is common to many cultures.
 The list includes, long noodles, cornbread, pomegranates, round fruit, greens, pickled herring, whole fish, black eyed peas, lentils, pork, cake, ring shaped food, and grapes.
 Not sure about the herring, but the rest sound good.
 I personally would like to add oysters to the list.
 Okay, I admit it, I don’t need any excuse to pop open a couple local bivalves.
 When one of my cohorts here at SAM mentioned that Slough Food in Bow Edison was having an Oyster Fest on New Year’s Eve, I immediately raised my hand.